JulieW23/rnapp/README.md

 * The expected results are in the file pw_dist_calc_results.txt

 * Navigate to the ProsperWorks page on the app, select pipeline1, click the time distribution tab and submit time range from 2016-01-01 to the present date.
 Compare with expected results.

+The test cases in tests/pw_count_tests.js test to see whether the number of created/won/lost/abandoned opportunities are counted and displayed correctly.

+* Make sure database tables are created.

+* Insert the data for the test cases with command `make pw_count_test`

+* Start the server with command
+   `npm start`

+* The expected results are in the file pw_count_results.txt

+* Navigate to the ProsperWorks page on the app, select pipeline1, click the created and closed data tab and submit time range 2017-07-05 to present date.
+Compare with expected results.